 It was some ten to fifteen years ago, that I saw a mobile phone for the first time in my life.
 My dad had made his prized purchase – a huge handset (unsure if it was a Nokia or a Panasonic device) with a prepaid mobile phone connection.
 It not only had the ability of making and receiving phone calls, but it could also be used to send and receive text messages!
 It kind of made Pagers obsolete overnight.
-(But, I still thought pagers were cool)
+(But, I still think pagers were cool)

 Strange times they were.
 Mobile phone call rates in India were too expensive.
 I recollect that it was 8 Indian Rupees (INR) per minute for outgoing calls, and 4 INR for incoming calls (Yes, incoming calls weren’t free then!).
 Any caller who dialed dad’s phone number by mistake would face his wrath for sure!